-The Authority continues to see strong growth in the pensions sector with a net increase of 16 new schemes in the year with the average funds under management per authorised scheme increasing from £2.3 million to £2.6 million.
-This sector continues to grow in significance with a number of large schemes being registered shortly after the period under review increasing the expected funds under management attributable to the pensions sector in respect of 2014/15 to over £5 billion.
+The Authority has seen strong growth in the pensions sector with a net increase of 24 new international schemes in the year.
+This sector continues to grow in significance with a number of large schemes being registered during the period under review increasing funds under management attributable to the pensions sector at 31 March 2015 to over £7.0 billion.